-To access this feature, navigate to Numbers and Channels > Conversations > Outbound Emails.
+To access this feature, navigate to Conversations > Settings > Outbound Emails.

 Outbound Emails consist of two main parts:

-- Templates.
-The place where you can define multiple templates.
+1. Templates - the place where you can define multiple templates.
 You need to enter the name and the description (optional field) when creating a template.
 Templates consist of a Subject and Content.
 Those fields are by default prepopulated with the subject and the body already defined by an agent sending the email.
 Agents can play around those fields and add placeholders available in the standard placeholder picker used in multiple places in Conversations.
 These templates are usually used to define a signature to be automatically applied when sending emails.
-Once the agent saves the template, it will appear on the list of templates and they can edit it, delete or search a specific template.
+Once the agent saves the template, it will appear on the list of templates and they can edit it, delete or search for a specific template.

-- Conditions.
-This is where you can define which template will be applied to which outbound email.
+2. Conditions - this is where you can define which template will be applied to which outbound email.
 When creating a condition, you can enter the title and description (optional), select the template that you wish to apply the conditions to, and then set these conditions using the AND action, as well as the OR action.
 You can also enable/disable the conditions by moving the toggle at the top right corner.

 After you have created your conditions, they will appear on the conditions list where you can edit or delete them.